 - 67% of customers say they’ll pay more for a great experience

-- 76% of customers expect companies to understand their needs and expectations
+- 76% of customers expect companies to understand customers’ needs and expectations

-One of the latest trending topics for Contact Centers, providing customers with self service options as another tool in your organization’s Customer Support arsenal enables your organization to revolutionize the Customer Experience in a number of ways.
-But, before we can dive into the pros and cons, it’s important to define self service.
+One of the latest trending topics for Contact Centers, providing customers with self-service portals as another tool in your organization’s Customer Support arsenal enables your organization to revolutionize the Customer Experience in several ways.
+But, before we can dive into the pros and cons, it’s important to define self-service.